Charify-Uganda/Charify/README.md

 - Offers user authentication and profile management.
 - Supports multiple languages and optimized for low-bandwidth networks.
 - Implements notification services for real-time updates.
-- Ensures security and privacy of user data.
+- Ensures security and privacy of the user data.

 ## Getting Started